prkvw/prkvw.github.io/README.md

 # Hello There 👋
 Welcome to sB's portfolio website !

-I'm an engineer, using technology to solve for access and create outsized opportunity.
+I'm an engineer, using technology to solve for access, and create outsized opportunity.

 # Learning Highlights